COPPUL/westvault-vagrant/README.md

 * Log in at http://localhost:8181/lockssomatic (admin@example.com / admin)
 * Create a content owner from the LOCKSS menu.
 * Build a new PLN (network) in the LOCKSS Networks menu item.
   * You will need to provide a username and password that LOCKSSOMatic can use to interact with LOCKSS.
 Accounts using these credentials will be created in the LOCKSS daemons.
 Note: do not use an email address as the username.
+Do not enable the ContentUI.
   * The WestVault LOCKSS Plugin should already be loaded.
 Check that it is in the LOCKSS -> Plugins menu item.
 If it isn't, do the following:
     * Log into the virtual machine by running "vagrant ssh" in your vagrant directory.
     * Change to the directory where LOCKSS-O-Matic is installed: "cd /var/www/lockssomatic".